Skip to content

 Why are Miranda rights important?
 What are they?
 And how can your criminal defense attorney help you if police violate your Miranda rights?
 If police violate your Miranda rights when questioning you “in custody,” then a judge can suppress the statements you made after the violation.
 But what does that mean, exactly?
 Read on.

-The United States Supreme Court took an important step towards reducing wrongful convictions of innocent people in 1966.
+The Miranda case: The United States Supreme Court took an important step towards reducing wrongful convictions of innocent people in 1966.
 The case, Miranda v.
 Arizona, requires police to provide a basic rights warning before asking questions of a suspect in custody.

-Today, if police fail to give a required “Miranda warning,” a judge may suppress any later statements.
+Today if police fail to give a required Miranda warning, a judge may suppress any later statements.

 Let’s take a look at some of the fundamentals of a Miranda violation by police.

-What triggers your Miranda rights to a police warning?
+What triggers right to Miranda warning?

 1. Police or other government actors (state action).